Maurice Horn: Career

 Horn's two-volume The World Encyclopedia of Comics, first published in 1976, focused on American and European comics (although not exclusively), with extensive biographical notes and publication histories.
 It was one of the first and most comprehensive resources of its kind, and spawned seven volumes.
 A complete edition was published in 1997 (and updated again in 1999), and included the work of fifteen contributors.
+Both editions have been criticised as containing numerous historical innaccuracies.

 His Comics of the American West (1977) traced the history of Western comics, dissecting how they contributed to the mythology of the American West.

 The World Encyclopedia of Cartoons (first published in 1979) profiles the lives and work of more than 1,500 cartoonists and animators from the United States, Europe, Russia, Japan, and South America.
 Horn was lead editor, Rick Marschall was assistant editor, and there were more than twenty other contributors.
 A second volume was published in 1980; the fifth volume was published in 1983.

 Horn's publications in the 1980s included his book Sex in the Comics (1985), which dealt with such topics as sex and violence, and the sex lives of superheroes.
 His dictionary-style reference book Contemporary Graphic Artists (1986) included designers as well as illustrators, animators, and cartoonists, and highlighted each entrant's most famous works.

 Horn's 1996 tome 100 Years of American Newspaper Comics is a history of American comic strips.
 At more than 400 pages, it is an encyclopedia-style rundown of every significant American comic strip from the late 1890s to the current day.

 Horne was given the Special John Buscema Haxtur Award at the 2007 Salón Internacional del Cómic del Principado de Asturias (International Comics Convention of the Principality of Asturias).